 - Threatening, harassing or intimidating language or behavior toward staff or other patrons will result in immediate expulsion and possible legal action.

 - Parents and caregivers are responsible for the safety, behavior and supervision of their children at all times.
-Library policy states that children under the age of 8 must be supervised by a responsible adult or teen at all times.
+Library policy states that children under the age of 8 must be supervised by a responsible adult at all times.

 - School-aged children who are sick, expelled or suspended should not be in the library during school hours.
 A truancy officer will be consulted if truancy is suspected.